springnz/scudoku/README.md

 # Running

-The script has its own arguments, so arguments to be passed to scudoku must follow a `--`. e.g.
+To run the app, execute one of the generated scripts from the command-line, e.g.

+`target/universal/stage/bin/scudoku`.

+As you will see, you need to specify some options to do anything useful.

+`target/universal/stage/bin/scudoku -h` shows the help text for the wrapper script, which includes various options, mainly related to the JVM.

+To pass options to scudoku, you ned to add a `--` before the options. e.g.

+`target/universal/stage/bin/scudoku -- -h` shows the scudoku help
+`target/universal/stage/bin/scudoku -- generate` generates a puzzle and writes it to std out
-`target/universal/stage/bin/scudoku -- generate -o generated.txt`
+`target/universal/stage/bin/scudoku -- generate -o generated.txt` generates a puzzle and writes it to the specified file
-`target/universal/stage/bin/scudoku -- solve -i generated.txt`
+`target/universal/stage/bin/scudoku -- solve -i generated.txt` solves a puzzle found in the specified file

-The application can also be run via sbt, e.g. `sbt "run generate"`
+The application can also be run via sbt, e.g.

+`sbt "run -h"`
+`sbt "run generate"`
+`sbt "run generate -o generated.txt"`
+`sbt "run solve -i generated.txt"`